langurmonkey/gaiasky/README.md

 ##  4. Documentation and help

-The most up-to-date documentation of Gaia Sky is always in [gaia.ari.uni-heidelberg.de/gaiasky/docs/html/latest](https://gaia.ari.uni-heidelberg.de/gaiasky/docs/html/latest).
+The most up-to-date documentation of Gaia Sky is always [hosted at gaia.ari.uni-heidelberg.de/gaiasky/docs/html/latest](https://gaia.ari.uni-heidelberg.de/gaiasky/docs/html/latest](https://gaia.ari.uni-heidelberg.de/gaiasky/docs/html/latest).
 For older versions and other formats, see [here](https://gaia.ari.uni-heidelberg.de/gaiasky/docs).

 We also have a mirror at [gaia-sky.rtfd.org](https://gaia-sky.readthedocs.io).